welcome visitors

 If you and your family are planning on visiting us for the first time, here are some additional things you need to know:

-• Elementary aged children (Kindergarten – 5th grade) are dismissed to their classroom after the Story for All Ages (more on this under “What can I expect from a service at MVUUF?”).
-Adults should plan to pick up their children 15 minutes after the service ends.
+- Elementary aged children (Kindergarten – 5th grade) are dismissed to their classroom after the Story for All Ages (more on this under “What can I expect from a service at MVUUF?”).
+Adults should plan to pick up their children at 2:15 PM.

 Most MVUUF services follow the same schedule: